LewisResearchGroup/ms-mint-app2/docs/quickstart.md

 ## 1. Open `ms-mint-app`

 Download an executable compatible with your OS and open MINT (see other installation options [here](install.md)).
+Once the app starts, you should see the `Workspaces` tab.

 <!-- To install MINT, run: